 Main Campus Bachelor's Logan Campus

 The Main Campus BS/BA in Communicative Disorders and Deaf Education is offered in the traditional face-to-face method of instruction.
 This allows students to interact with fellow students and faculty, observe and even participate in the clinic, engage in research and service activities, and take advantage of many other opportunities for learning and growth across campus.
-Is communicative disorders the right degree for you?

 - Students cannot take prerequisites concurrently with courses that require them